taskjs/spec/README.md

 Task is unit of execution.
-In the javascript world, there have existing hundreds of tasks that we can use, like `jshint`, `csslint`, `uglifyjs`, `jade`, `jasmine`, etc. But they are all unconnected, if we need execute a series of tasks, we should make the adapter for each type task for the task runner.
+In the javascript world, there have existing hundreds of tasks that we can use, like `jshint`, `csslint`, `uglifyjs`, `jade`, `jasmine`, etc. But they are all unconnected, if we need execute a series of tasks, we should make the adapter for each type task within task runner like `grunt`.
 Then we got some modules named `grunt-jshint`, `grunt-csslint`, `grunt-uglifyjs`, `grunt-jade`, `grunt-jasmine`, etc.

 Could we connect these tasks without task adapter?